zclark12/Wedding-Website/README.md

    You should use the mobil first approach.

-Overall even though this isnt compleatly compleate i am still working on this and i have learned alot! from this.
+Overall even though this isnt compleatly compleate, i am still working on this and i have learned alot! from this.